elkar-ai/elkar-a2a/README.md

 Elkar helps developers build collaborative, autonomous multi-agent systems without the complexity of managing infrastructure.

-It provides:
+Elkar provides:
-- A Python package to build and connect AI agents using the A2A protocol.
+- 🐍 A Python package to build and connect AI agents using the A2A protocol.
-- A web-based UI to monitor, manage, and track task history between agents (see in [a2a-client](https://github.com/elkar-ai/elkar/tree/main/a2a-client)).
+- 🖥️ A web-based UI to manage tasks, history, and agent interactions (see in [a2a-client](https://github.com/elkar-ai/elkar/tree/main/a2a-client)).

 By simplifying agent orchestration, Elkar eliminates silos and lets you focus on what matters: making your agents work together.

+Whether you’re debugging agent behaviors or streaming tasks — Elkar makes it easy.

 ## 🔧 What can you do with Elkar?
 Collaborate across teams or tech stacks — even outside your org.
 Use it to:
-- **Track and manage long-running tasks** synchronously or asynchronously
+- **Track and manage long-running tasks** (sync or async)
-- **Task debugging** with history and artifacts
+- **Debug agent tasks** with full history and artifacts
 - **Stream tasks** between agents in real-time
 - **Browse and manage task history** for observability and debugging
+- **Collaborate** across teams, tech stacks — or even organizations

 **Disclaimer:** This project is still in early development.